+Although it’s not easy dealing with people who have controlling tendencies, part of their control is tied into self-esteem issues.
 How do we take control from someone who has controlling tendencies?

-The following tips may help:
+The following may be helpful:

 - Try to re-assert your authority so that person knows you will not be controlled;

 - If you use affirmations, positive affirmations help build confidence.
 Affirmations can be recited any time of day and don’t have to be written down.

 In the same way we haven’t got a right to control, no one has a right to be controlled.
 The need for control comes from a life of dysfunctional behaviour.
 Those who control will have lived that life or been around others who have perhaps controlled them.